 Upon returning from the road, he hooked up with Dowd to record the muscular and sweeping studio disc So, It's Like That and released a document of the tour, A New Day Yesterday Live.
 The following year, Bonamassa put out Blues Deluxe, featuring nine cover versions of blues classics alongside three originals.
 The muscular You & Me appeared in 2006, followed by the more acoustic-tinged Sloe Gin in 2007.
 A year later, Bonamassa released the two-disc live album Live from Nowhere in Particular, followed in 2009 by The Ballad of John Henry.
 Late in 2009 he released the DVD Live from the Royal Albert Hall with guest spots from Eric Clapton and Paul Jones.
 In 2010, the guitarist released his first disc for the Premier Artists label, Black Rock, featuring a guest appearance by B.B.
 King.
 It was followed by the debut album from Black Country Communion, a blues-rock supergroup that put him in the company of bassist/vocalist Glenn Hughes, drummer Jason Bonham, and keyboardist Derek Sherinian.
 Bonamassa, ever the overachiever, released his earthy Dust Bowl in March of 2011, followed by Black Country Communion's 2 in June and by his unique collaboration with vocalist Beth Hart on a searing collection of soul covers entitled Don't Explain in September.

 In May of 2012, Bonamassa released Driving Towards the Daylight.
 The album reunited the guitarist with producer Kevin Shirley, who brought in Aerosmith's Brad Whitford to play rhythm guitar on the 11 tracks.
 Driving Towards the Daylight was a significant blues hit -- it topped the Billboard blues charts and debuted at number two on the overall British charts -- and Bonamassa didn't slow down.
 Early in 2013, he released a live CD/DVD set called An Acoustic Evening at the Vienna Opera House and prepared SeeSaw, a studio album of classic covers with vocalist Beth Hart.
 SeeSaw was released later in 2013, and Bonamassa and Hart followed it up with Live in Amsterdam in March of 2014.
 After the release of SeeSaw, Bonamassa returned to the studio once again with producer Shirley to record what would be his 11th solo studio album.
 As a thank-you to his fans for their continued support, Bonamassa announced that the album would be his first release to feature entirely original material.
-The more experimental Different Shades of Blue was scheduled for a September 2014 release. ~ MacKenzie Wilson & Al Campbell, Rovi
+Different Shades of Blue appeared in the fall of 2014 featuring 11 new songs co-written by Bonamassa with various veteran Nashville songwriters. ~ MacKenzie Wilson & Al Campbell, Rovi